nephila/djangocms-blog/docs/features/channels.rst

 For detailed information on channels setup, please refer to `channels documentation`_.

-.. warning:: liveblog does not currently work on django 2.0 and up
+.. warning:: channels support works only on Django 2.2 and up

 .. _knocker: